About Orangefield

 The Orangefield Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Orange County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Orangefield, Texas residents are available through the local police department and authorized providers in Orange County.
+Fingerprinting services for Orangefield, Texas residents are available through local police (where present) and authorized providers in Orange County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Orange County Sheriff's Office for scheduling and fees.

 To register to vote in Orangefield, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Orange County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Orangefield, contact the Orange County Clerk's office for schedules and ballot information.

-Property records for Orangefield, Texas are maintained by the Orange Tax Assessor-Collector's Office and the Orange County County Clerk.
+Property records for Orangefield, Texas are maintained by the Orange Tax Assessor-Collector's Office and the Orange County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Orange County, including parcels in Orangefield.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Orange County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Orange County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Orange County offices at the county courthouse.
-The Orange County Treasurer handles property tax payments and tax sale information.
+The Orange County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Orangefield, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Orange County Clerk's office issues marriage licenses and maintains marriage records for Orange County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.